cacttus/BR2/project/tasks.md

 ## Engine Enhancements
 - [ ] CMake integration.
 Test on iOS, Linux, Android.

 - [ ] Instanced Rendering.
 Merge all the uniform buffers, skin joint buffers.
 Reference by gl_InstanceID. (see PhysicsManager)
+	*    //2/24 in order to set up the rendering system to be instanced we gotta change a lot around, like merge all the uniform buffers, skin joint buffers, and stuff.
+Then reference by gl_InstanceID
 - [ ] Move window update logic from AppRunner to GraphicsWindow so they can run async.
 - [ ] Remove SDLGLIncludes from headers.
 (It includes Windows.h)
 - [ ] Further optimize engine building by implementing PIMPL in headers with big include files (such as SDL).